★ 2022 MUSICAL GUESTS ★

-(July 1, 2021 – OMAHA, NE) After a year off, the popular summer concert at Memorial Park is back!
-The City of Omaha Celebrates America concert will take place on Saturday, August 28, with performers beginning in the early evening followed by a fireworks display!
+(March 25, 2022 – OMAHA, NE) The popular summer concert at Memorial Park is back again this year, with another stellar set list!
+The City of Omaha Celebrates America concert will take place on Friday, July 22, with performers beginning in the early evening followed by a fireworks display!

 As in years past, the concert will be free to the public and family-friendly.
 Music will kick off early evening with fireworks starting at approximately 10 p.m.

-The event will be professionally managed by local firm Vic Gutman & Associates and is sponsored by the Omaha Parks Foundation.
+The event will be professionally managed by local firm Vic Gutman & Associates and is sponsored by the City of Omaha, Douglas County, the Omaha Parks Foundation, Star 104.5, and Classic Rock 105.9.
 For more information, visit www.MemorialParkConcert.com.